 First, the usual disclaimer that these words are simply pointers towards something beyond mind, beyond words, beyond the relative and yet also includes mind, words and the relative.
 Not two.
 These words have the power to awaken an intuitive realization of something true about life, true about you, that is well worth living and being.
 I am pointing towards this possibility that is here and always present, and am willing to clarify it, but am not willing to argue about it nor defend it.
 This pointing is descriptive, not prescriptive, although it is fun to have a prescription now and again.
 So consider this.

 Tantrik realization is the direct recognition that the dual and the non-dual, the relative and the absolute, the unborn and the born, the enlightened and the deluded, you and all that is not you, are One and the same.
-It makes no difference.
+There is no difference.

 Without Consciousness nothing exists.
 Nothing exists because of Consciousness.
 (Pay attention to what you just read!)